Jade0x13157A6/reCAPTCHA-Image-Classification-using-CNN-ResNet18/README.md

 result.csv
 ```
 Each row contains:
--Image name
--Predicted probabilities for all 12 classes
+Image name & Predicted probabilities for all 12 classes